Equipment

 Watch with Chrono time feature for interval workouts.

-Water bottle carrier for all workouts (we will be going to French park and roller skiing in neighborhoods so bring water.
+Water bottle carrier for all workouts (we will be going to French park and roller skiing in neighborhoods so bring water).

-Make sure to bring shorts/shirts for indoor circuit workouts along with long workout pants/shirts and a wind jacket for daily outdoor sessions.
+Make sure to bring running shoes, shorts/shirts for indoor circuit workouts along with long workout pants/shirts and a wind jacket for daily outdoor sessions.
 We WILL train in the rain so be prepared!
 As it gets colder bring hats, gloves and buffs.

 Those who are rollerskiing can bring in their rollerskis, skate/classic poles with road tips, helmet and drink water belt.
-Rollerskiing is for those who have some prior experience and is not for beginner skiers. , snack - very important to feed your muscles with some protein and carbohydrates within 20 minutes of the workout.
-Bring an extra granola bar, fruit, nuts etc.
+Rollerskiing is for those who have some prior experience and is not for beginner skiers.

-On Snow Ski Equipment: Skate ski, skate poles (nose height), combi boot or skate boot Classic ski, classic poles (shoulder height), combi boot or classic boot
+Skate ski, skate poles (nose height), combi boot or skate boot

-Recommended Nordic Ski Wear
+Recommended Nordic Clothing

 Start with a base layer of long underwear, both top and bottom.
 Polypropylene, capilene and non-itchy wool all work well - they wick moisture away from your body to keep you warmer.